 Mary and John Longyear Society

 Braille Institute was founded thanks to the generosity and vision of philanthropists Mary and John Longyear.
 Through the decades, other generous individuals, corporations, service clubs and foundations have played a profound role in furthering our service to blind and visually impaired persons of all ages.
-The Mary and John Longyear Society Wall in the lobby of the Sight Center in Los Angeles recognizes extraordinary donors whose cumulative giving totals $500,000 and more.
-To find out more about the many ways to make a financial gift to Braille Institute please contact our Department of Philanthropy.
+These extraordinary donors whose cumulative giving totals $500,000 and more are recognized in the lobby of the Sight Center in Los Angeles.

 Opportunities may exist to sponsor some portion of a new or renovated Braille Institute facility, or to establish an endowment fund in the donor’s name.
-If you are seeking a significant naming or recognition opportunity, please contact our Department of Philanthropy.
+If you are seeking a significant naming or recognition opportunity, please contact our Philanthropy Department to learn more.

-For more information about Braille Institute Donor Recognition please contact:
+For more information about Braille Institute Donor Recognition please contact our Donor relations team:

 741 North Vermont Avenue